Cenozoic: Paleogene

 The Paleogene spans from the extinction of non-avian dinosaurs, 66 million years ago, to the dawn of the Neogene, 23.03 million years ago.
 It features three epochs: the Paleocene, Eocene and Oligocene.

 The Paleocene Epoch lasted from 66 million to 56 million years ago.
 Modern placental mammals originated during this time.
 The devastation of the K–Pg extinction event included the extinction of large herbivores, which permitted the spread of dense but usually species-poor forests.
 The Early Paleocene saw the recovery of Earth.
 The continents began to take their modern shape, but all the continents and the subcontinent of India were separated from each other.
 Afro-Eurasia was separated by the Tethys Sea, and the Americas were separated by the strait of Panama, as the isthmus had not yet formed.
 This epoch featured a general warming trend, with jungles eventually reaching the poles.
 The oceans were dominated by sharks as the large reptiles that had once predominated were extinct.
 Archaic mammals filled the world such as creodonts (extinct carnivores, unrelated to existing Carnivora).

 The Eocene Epoch ranged from 56 million years to 33.9 million years ago.
 In the Early-Eocene, species living in dense forest were unable to evolve into larger forms, as in the Paleocene.
-All known mammals were under 10 kilograms.
 Among them were early primates, whales and horses along with many other early forms of mammals.
 At the top of the food chains were huge birds, such as Paracrax.
 Carbon dioxide levels were approximately 1,400 ppm.
 The temperature was 30 degrees Celsius with little temperature gradient from pole to pole.
 In the Mid-Eocene, the Antarctic Circumpolar Current between Australia and Antarctica formed.
 This disrupted ocean currents worldwide and as a result caused a global cooling effect, shrinking the jungles.
 This allowed mammals to grow to mammoth proportions, such as whales which, by that time, had become almost fully aquatic.
 Mammals like Andrewsarchus were at the top of the food-chain.
 The Late Eocene saw the rebirth of seasons, which caused the expansion of savanna-like areas, along with the evolution of grasses.
-The end of the Eocene was marked by the Eocene-Oligocene extinction event, the European face of which is known as the Grande Coupure.
+The end of the Eocene was marked by the Eocene–Oligocene extinction event, the European face of which is known as the Grande Coupure.

-The Oligocene Epoch spans from 33.9 million to 23.03 million years ago.
+The Oligocene spans from 33.9 million to 23.03 million years ago.
 The Oligocene featured the expansion of grasslands which had led to many new species to evolve, including the first elephants, cats, dogs, marsupials and many other species still prevalent today.
 Many other species of plants evolved in this period too.
 A cooling period featuring seasonal rains was still in effect.
 Mammals still continued to grow larger and larger.